fyrestone/svnbranch/README.rst

             "...": "..."
         }

-    The {uuid} is will be replaced by -uid, --uuid argument of create_branch sub command,
+    - The {uuid} is will be replaced by -uid, --uuid argument of create_branch sub command.

 3. Create branches or delete branches with your config, add -t to simulate the operation.